Knee Arthroscopy

 What are the benefits of knee arthroscopy?

-Less pain, faster recovery, and smaller scars compared to open surgery.
+Benefits may include reduced recovery time, less pain, and smaller incisions compared to traditional open surgery.

 What type of anesthesia is used for knee arthroscopy?

-How long is the recovery time after knee arthroscopy?
+What is the typical recovery time after knee arthroscopy?

 Are there risks and complications associated with knee arthroscopy?